 Soil fertility information for an individual county or a whole state is necessary for estimating nutrient needs, tracking changes in soil pH and nutrient levels, and serving as a guideline for manure application.
 The Oklahoma Cooperative Extension Service's Soil, Water and Forage Analytical Laboratory (SWFAL) analyzes soil samples and archives testing results for all 77 Oklahoma counties.
 A statewide and county summary of all agricultural soil samples is made every 4 to 5 years.
-The summary from 2004 to 2008 consists of 68,000 samples and is presented below in Tables 1 and 2.
-A similar summary from 1994 to 1999 was made and published in CR-2245.
-In CR-2253, samples from 2000 to 2003 were published.
-All the identifiable lawn, garden and research samples were excluded in the summary since most of them do not represent the real situation in agricultural fields.
-Soil samples were analyzed for pH, buffer index (BI) if pH was less than 6.3, nitrate-nitrogen (NO2-N, Ibs/acre), soil test phosphorus (STP) index and soil test potassium (STK) index.
-Medians are given along with the average because most of the data do not have normal distributions, and sometimes averages give
+The summary from 2009 to 2013 consists of about 61,500 samples and is presented below in Tables 1 and 2.
+Similar summaries from 1994 to 1999, 2000 to 2003, and 2004 to 2008 were made and published in CR-2247, CR-2253, and CR-2259, respectively.
+All the identifiable lawn, garden and research samples were excluded in the summary, since most of them do not represent the real situation in agricultural fields.
+Soil samples were analyzed for pH, buffer index (BI) if pH was less than 6.3, nitrate-nitrogen (NO2-N, lbs/A), soil test phosphorus (STP) index, and soil test potassium (STK) index.
+Medians are given along with the average because most of the data do not have normal distributions, and sometimes averages give a false impression on where the center of the distribution lies for non-normal distributions.
+Some unusually high values were also removed from the database (NO3-N>1000, STP>1000, and STK>2000) because most of those samples were mislabeled compost or manure samples.